NeilBotelho/basic-golang-server/README.md

-# Basic Golang Webapp
+# Personal Website
 ![build status](https://api.travis-ci.com/NeilBotelho/golang-webapp.svg?branch=master)
 ## The Plan
-The plan for this repo is to setup a personal website using go as a backend and server.
+The plan for this repo is to setup a personal website using go as a backend(for apis and data) and server.
 The website will(hopefully) have the following sections:
 1. A Homepage
 2. A Projects section
 3. A Demo section